Do online courses begin and end on different dates than regular on-campus courses?

 Access to UNT Dallas hybrid, online and web-enhanced courses will be made available, based on course registration, at 12:00 AM on the first day of class via Canvas (Check Class Search determine which system your course(s) will be in).
 Some instructors may allow early access to allow student to view the course syllabus or other course information.

 Who to Contact:

 - Course Related Problems

-You should contact your course instructor for any problems, which are course related - i.e., problems finding course material and resources in the learning management system, Canvas or Blackboard.
-Instructors organize their Canvas and Blackboard sites differently and choose different settings.
+You should contact your course instructor for any problems, which are course related - i.e., problems finding course material and resources in the learning management system, Canvas.
+Instructors organize their Canvas sites differently and choose different settings.
 It's a good idea to ask your instructors because often the answer is specific to the way they are doing things.
 It's also important for your instructors to know if you're having a technical problem that may affect your ability to do your assignments.

 Canvas: If you are experiencing any trouble with Canvas please contact the 24/7 Canvas Phone Support at 1-833-668-8634.
 Please be sure to identify yourself as either a UNT Dallas student or UNT Dallas College of Law student.
 Make sure to also inform your course instructor to let them know you are working with the helpdesk.